fbundle/sorts/el/README.md

 echo "(=> x x)" | ./bin/el
 echo "(let id {Any_0 -> Any_0} {x => x} (id id))" | ./bin/el
 ```

+## Dependent types and proof assistant roadmap

+We are preparing EL’s kernel to support dependent types and interactive proof development (Curry–Howard):

+- **Dependent function and pair types**: Π (dependent arrow) and Σ (dependent product) sorts.
+- **Definitional equality and normalization**: normalization‑by‑evaluation for robust convertibility checking.
+- **Universe polymorphism**: cumulativity and level inference for Π/Σ.
+- **Equality/type of paths**: identity type with `refl`, `cong`, and transport primitives.
+- **Pattern coverage & termination**: totality checks for functions defined by `match`.
+- **Holes and elaboration**: typed holes, metavariables, and refinement during development.
+- **Tactics/automation**: small trusted kernel with optional tactic layer for proof search.

+The current static checker and resolver already maintain sorts across scopes and enforce application rules, which the dependent layer will build upon.
+Syntax will remain s‑expression based, with additional forms for Π/Σ, equality, and holes.

 ## Notes